 It scans your registry and your processes and provides a heuristic analysis for finding more resilient spyware, unknown viruses and rootkits.

 While the free version of Malwarebytes covers everything you need in terms of scanning, the paid version (which you can try free for a month) adds some non-essential but solid features such as:

 - Scheduled and automatic scanning

 Any threats can be quarantined at the end of each scan with the Malwarebytes free version.
 On top of that, the antivirus is capable of catching rootkits.
 All of these features make it a reliable anti-spyware tool.

 Dedicated Anti-Spyware Solutions

-If you want a more specialized option, there are many programs that focus solely on combating spyware.
+If you’re looking for a more specialized anti-spyware tool, there are many programs that focus solely on combating spyware.
 Here are a few options:

 - Registry attacks

 - Suspicious processes